-(‘Edit Category’ section)
+(‘Edit Category’ panel)

 You can also edit information in a category using the Quick Edit option.
-Hover over the category title you want to edit and click on Quick Edit …
+Hover over the category title you would like to edit and click the ‘Quick Edit’ link …

 Edit your details and click on the ‘Update Category’ button to save your changes …